Tharun-k0/pwn.college_Tharun/02_Pondering_Paths/07_Explicit_Relative_Paths_From_Root.md

 **Flag:** pwn.college{kWkmPdy40uK9wbUXvXuYG43n2MT.QXwUTN0wiN3gjNzEzW}

-What I Learnt:Invoking programs using explicit relative paths from the root dir
+What I Learnt: Invoking programs using explicit relative paths from the root directory

 -I used cd to go into the root directory and then invoked challenge/run